InForeverJourney/T-MED/README.md

 The dataset is released in two versions with different feature granularities.

-- v1.0 provides pooled, sample-level representations and is directly hosted in this repository.
+- v1.0 provides pooled, sample-level representations .
 - v2.0 provides time-step-level representations with substantially larger storage requirements and is therefore distributed via an external link.)